Southern Hemisphere Flu Vaccine 2022 recommendation

-The TGA has accepted the recommendations of the AIVC.
+The Therapeutic Goods Administration (TGA) has accepted the recommendations of the AIVC.

 Flu Vaccination Insights

 Get Immediate Protection from the Flu Frontline workers, take note – you can protect yourself from Influenza before the winter season with a timely flu jab.
 Although there’s no vaccine for COVID-19 yet, getting the flu shot can keep you from sickness and needing medical attention.
 Impressive Return on Investment (ROI) Recognition Offer Annual […]About this event

 Does Hand Sanitising Really Make A Difference?
 Yes, it does!
 Washing your hands thoroughly with soap and water should be enough to keep the influenza virus from spreading.
 If you can’t, then an alcohol-based sanitiser with at least 60% alcohol content should do the trick.
 Here’s how you should wash your hands: Wet your hands […]About this event

 When the sick season emerges during those winter months, the workplace is often hit the hardest.
 It’s hard to maintain a healthy office during winter because the contagious levels are generally very high!
 If you have noticed that the number of employees getting sick has increased recently, you should consider organising flu vaccinations for everyone […]About this event